Deciding to Apply

 Ross is proud to participate in the Chapter 33 - Post 9/11 GI Bill and Yellow Ribbon Program.
 For detailed information, see the page for veterans' financial aid, and contact Ross Financial Aid with any questions.

 You are automatically considered for scholarship awards at the time of your application review.
-We also welcome those currently working in the non-profit and public sectors as part of our commitment to community and positive social impact.

 All scholarship awards are communicated with admissions decisions approximately four to six weeks after an application has been completed.